Kerry Jackson is an independent journalist and opinion writer with extensive experience covering politics and public policy.

 Jackson is a leading commentator on California’s growing homeless crisis.
 In 2019, he co-authored (with Dr. Wayne Winegarden) a brief on San Francisco’s homeless crisis, which was presented to Mayor London Breed’s administration.

-His commentary and analysis is regularly published in media publications in California and nationwide.
-His work has appeared in the Los Angeles Times, the Daily Caller, the New York Observer, Orange County Register, Bakersfield Californian, San Francisco Examiner, Fresno Bee, Ventura County Star, Forbes, Fox and Hounds Daily, among others.
+His commentaries have been published in the Los Angeles Times, San Francisco Chronicle, CALmatters, City Journal, the Daily Caller, the New York Observer, Orange County Register, Bakersfield Californian, San Francisco Examiner, Fresno Bee, Ventura County Star, Forbes, and Fox and Hounds Daily, among others.

 He regularly appears on radio and television programs commenting on the problems affecting California.
 Jackson has been a past guest on National Public Radio, One America News Network, Newsmax TV, and “The Dr. Drew Show,” among others.